 The United States Northern Command has sent teams of crucial personnel underground to protect them from Covid-19 pandemic.

-One such structure is the Cheyenne Mountain bunker complex, a labyrinth of tunnels buried under 6.000 meters of granite and sealed behind explosive doors designed to withstand a 30-megaton nuclear explosion.
+One such facility is the Cheyenne Mountain bunker complex, a labyrinth of tunnels buried beneath 6.000 feet of granite and sealed behind blast doors designed to withstand a 30-megaton nuclear blast.

-Another team has been sent to a secret location, O'sSughnessy added.
+Another team was sent to an undisclosed location, O'sSughnessy added.

 Underground bunkers like Cheyenne Mountain are an integral part of the US government's plan to survive a doomsday scenario.